material-components/material-components-android/docs/theming/Motion.md

 ```

 When reversing the transition, configure and trigger a `MaterialFade` in the
-same manner, making any adjustments to the transition that differ when entering
+same manner, making any adjustments to the transition that differ, when entering
 versus exiting.

 ```kt